micromata/Baumeister/README.md

 ```
 npm run test:watch
 ```
 This comes in handy since it’s blazingly fast.
-It runs only tests related to changed files per default but has an interactive mode which enables you to run all if needed.
+It only run tests related to changed files per default but has an interactive mode which enables you to run all if needed.

 ### For those who are new to Jest

-Writing test with Jest feels pretty much the same like writing tests with Mocha/Chai|Jasmine.
+Writing tests with Jest feels pretty much the same as writing tests with Mocha/Chai|Jasmine.
-Just have a look at our small dummy test in `src/app/__tests__`.
+Just look at our small dummy test in `src/app/__tests__`.

-Placing tests in `__tests__` directories is a default from Jest.
+Placing tests in `__tests__` directories is a default feature from Jest.
 You can adjust the name of your tests-directory with the `testDirectoryName` configuration option.

 The most important things to know: